axhussain/axhussain.github.io/_posts/2020-12-24-using-fp-in-csharp-pt1.md

 - Avoiding side effects, and
 - Only having one level of abstraction

-All of the above come naturally when programming in a functional style, even though the examples in *Clean Code* are written in Java.
+All of the above comes naturally when programming in a functional style, even though the examples in *Clean Code* are written in Java.

 In other words, the difference between OO and FP boils down to how you compose your application rather than the features of the language or framework.